RichardValerosoUniverse/World-at-35/README.md

 Basically, I am so technically techy with the spirits of all existing branches of sciences and those fields of warship and battles.

-Hence,I am NOT being fooled into believing something that is OUT of context to my experiences.
-Like in Team Experiences.
+With all of these, I am still at my greatest sanity and never I was ever fooled into believing something that is OUT of contexts with regard to my experiences.
+Like in Team Experiences in the GitHub Universe.

 Am I hallucinating?
 Am I in the state of DELUSIONS?
-The answer is Not applicable to me!
+The answer is Not applicable to me because I am a Psychiatrist myself, depending on the environment and scenario I am in.
+I can be professionally be the exact professional that I want to be!

 Am I in the United States Of America?
-The answer is YES, I am at the moment in Washington,DC.
+The answer is YES, I am at the moment in Washington, DC.

-A lot will happen as I will be travelling in all my Kingdoms in Canada and in the Philippines.
+A lot of things/stuff will progress and become the reality as I will be travelling in all my Kingdoms in Canada and in the Philippines.
 I definitely own the Planetarium, the Universo and Mundo.
 I am everywhere!!! 👀 👁️ 👀 👁️

 I am insane to be SANE.